-The biggest problem with how to explain the Trinity to a child is the fact that it is a mystery.
-We can never fully understand it but we can and should grow in our understanding of it.
-It’s something that is core to our faith and therefore should not be brushed aside.
+Because it’s a mystery, knowing how to explain the holy Trinity to a child can be challenging.
+We can never fully understand God’s three-in-one nature.
+But we can and should grow in our understanding of the Trinity.
+After all, it’s core to our Christian faith, so we shouldn’t brush it aside.

-Why the Trinity matters.
-Some of you might be asking what the big deal is?
 Why make such a big deal of the Trinity?
-The reality is the Trinity is one of the core doctrines of our faith.
-It is complicated, so a visual illustration is helpful for kids.
-In the past, I have used illustrations that answer kids’ questions about the Trinity but do so at the expense of mystery and what is true.
-One of the more traditional ways people have used in the past (myself included) to describe the Trinity is an analogy of the states of water.
-Dr. Bruce Ware does an excellent job in his amazing book Big Truths for Young Hearts.
+It’s a core doctrine of our Christian faith.
+It’s complicated, so a visual illustration is helpful for kids.
+In the past, I’ve used illustrations that answer kids’ questions about the Trinity but at the expense of mystery and truth.
+One of the more traditional analogies is to the states of water.
+Dr. Bruce Ware does an excellent job in his book Big Truths for Young Hearts.

 Yet others have thought that H20 (water) shows us the Trinity since H20 can be three things: solid (ice), liquid (running water) and vapor (steam).
 But the same H20 molecules cannot be all three at exactly the same time.
 H20 is a good illustration of modalism (a false teaching of the Trinity that we’ll learn more about later) where God is first the Father, then the Son and then the Spirit, one at a time.
 But the Bible teaches that God is Father, Son and Holy Spirit all at the same time.
 Each Person lives eternally as God.